wavefrontHQ/wavefront-sdk-java/README.md

 // Create the builder with the proxy hostname or address WavefrontProxyClient.Builder builder = new WavefrontProxyClient.Builder(proxyHost);

+// Note: At least one of metrics/histogram/tracing port is required.
+// Only set a port if you wish to send that type of data to Wavefront and you
+// have the port enabled on the proxy.

 // Set the proxy metrics port (example: 2878) to send metrics to Wavefront builder.metricsPort(metricsPort);